querkmachine/beeps.website/src/blog/2023-11-01-writing-and-reconnection-october-finale.md

 title: "Writing & Reconnection: October (the finale)"
 date: 2023-11-01
 tags: [yearly theme]
+metadata:
+  description: The last update on my yearly themes.
 ---

 Wait what?
 Ending a year-long theme in October?
 Are you mad?